wlbr/cl-marshal/README.md

 your CLOS objects serializable.
 Actually you only need to add 1 method per baseclass.

+Just to make that clear: project is not dead - the functionality is simply finished and working.

 License
 -------
 MIT License.
 See included LICENSE file.